Idiosync

 The Discreet Charm of Consumerism

-The result of using an inspirational source that is seemingly uninspiring — the music made about supermarkets and related things.
+The result of using an inspirational source that is seemingly uninspiring a supermarket and related things.

 Marginal Stuff for Genuine Dorks

-A fine selection of good tunes, released under the title of an imaginary world, in which 56 Stuff deems appropriate to use some business marketing tools.
+A selection of tunes released under the title of an imaginary world, in which 56 Stuff uses common business marketing tools.

 Foldout

-A compound music composition, varying in tempo, tone, mood, genre and sound.
-Made by 18 artists via the method Cadavre exquis de la musique.
+A compound music composition made by 18 artists via the method Cadavre exquis de la musique.

 Uncategorized